The linchpin of everything.

 The dynamic wheel bearing (DynRaL from german: Dynamisches Radlager) developed by me is a unique feature.
 The function can be divided into three components:

-- Adjusting the Melody String Pressure
+- Adjusting the Melody String Pressure (lower Thumb-Screw)

 - Dynamic Playing